-The utility bill analysis indicates that plug loads consume about 5% of the total building energy use.
+The utility bill analysis indicates that plug loads consume approximately 0.96% of total building energy use.
 This is lower than a typical building.

-You seem to already be doing a great job managing your electrical plug loads.
+The Dwyer school staff seems to be doing a great job managing your electrical plug loads.
 This report makes additional suggestions for ECMs in this area as well as Energy Efficient Best Practices.

-There are approximately 55 computer work stations throughout the school.
+There are 65 computer work stations throughout the facility.
 Plug loads throughout the building include general café and office equipment.
-There are classroom typical loads such as Smart Boards, projectors, and fans.
+There are classroom typical loads such as smart boards, projectors, and fans.

-There are several residential-style refrigerators throughout the building used to store food.
+There are several residential-style refrigerators throughout the building.
 These vary in condition and efficiency.